Who is this article for?

 - Click Create Rule and select Exposure on an endpoint from the menu.

 The Activity Notification profile settings most closely match the settings in this alert rule.
-If your license includes at least one cloud service and you want to be notified when files are made publicly available in this service, see Create and manage alerts for information on creating a Cloud share permission changes alert.
+If your license includes at least one cloud service and you want to be notified when files are made publicly available in this service, see Create and manage alert rules for information on creating a Cloud share permission changes alert.

 - Enter a rule name that links the alert rule to the original Activity Notification profile, for future reference, and enter a description of the rule (if needed).